 Gray-Little has overseen a remarkable physical transformation of the university.
 In recent years, KU has opened the Learned Engineering Expansion Phase 2 building, Capitol Federal Hall, the DeBruce Center, McCarthy Hall, a renovated Swarthout Recital Hall, and the new Self and Oswald residence halls.
 Meanwhile, construction continues on the Earth, Energy and Environment Center — featuring Slawson and Ritchie halls — the Health Education Building at KU Medical Center, an expanded Spencer Museum of Art, and the Central District redevelopment, a once-in-a-generation project that will fundamentally change the face of education and research at KU.

-In 2013, Gray-Little was named to the boards of directors of the Association of American Universities (AAU) and the Association of Public and Land-grant Universities (APLU), and is currently Chairwoman of the Board of Directors of the APLU from November 2015 through November 2016.
+In 2013, Gray-Little was named to the boards of directors of the Association of American Universities (AAU) and the Association of Public and Land-grant Universities (APLU).
+She served as Chairwoman of the Board of Directors of the APLU from November 2015 through November 2016.

 Prior to becoming KU’s 17th Chancellor, Gray-Little was executive vice chancellor and provost from 2006-09 at the University of North Carolina at Chapel Hill.
 A professor of psychology, she rose to the post of UNC’s chief academic officer after successive administrative appointments, including dean of the College of Arts and Sciences.
 While at UNC, she earned a reputation as a champion for the highest quality educational experience for students and a strong advocate for faculty and for research.

 A native of eastern North Carolina, Gray-Little received her bachelor’s degree from Marywood University in Scranton, Pa., and her master’s and doctoral degrees in psychology from Saint Louis University.
 She earned a Fulbright Fellowship to study in Denmark.
 She also served as a Social Science Research Council Fellow and received a Ford Foundation Senior Scholar Fellowship through the National Research Council.

 She and her husband, Shade Little, have two children and two grandchildren.